adamsjoe/Sample_Selenium_Test_Solution/README.md

 ### Sample Report

-In the folder "sample-allure-report" there is an output from the allure report.
+In the folder "sample-allure-report" there is an output from the allure report.  *NOTE* that due to security, if you view the report you will likely just see "loading" on the screen.
+To avoid this, using chrome, open a command prompt (windows only) and enter `start chrome --allow-file-access-from-files` and then drag in the index file.
+When this is served via a webserver (or Jenkins) this is not required.

 ### JSDocs

 These have been generated and are present in the jsdoc folder.